iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Simulating the execution of a transpiled circuit locally
 --------------------------------------------------------

-We can also simulate the execution of any transpiled circuit locally before actually executing it on real hardware by running it like this:
+The execution of any transpiled circuit can be simulated locally, before actually executing it on real hardware, by executing it on an :class:`.IQMFakeBackend` instance:

 .. code-block:: python